amfry/real_world_microcontrollers/README.md

 ![PCB](https://github.com/amfry/real_world_microcontrollers/blob/main/images/board_rotated.jpg)

 ### BOM & Cost
+A motivation for designing this board for the [ADE Air Partners](https://www.airpartners.org/) team was to create a lower cost alternative to the current products used for current data logging.
+Products that can do that such as a [HOBO data logger](https://www.onsetcomp.com/products/data-loggers/ux120-006m/), but these products are bulky, expensive (> $200 each), and generally designed for industrial applications.
+This means that the baord developed could save the team over a 100 dollars for each logging unit.
+Additional cost reduction could be implemnted such as transition to using just the processor chip in the arduino mini pro and manufacturing the board in bulk.
 ![BOM](https://github.com/amfry/real_world_microcontrollers/blob/main/images/BOM.JPG)
 ### Next Steps
 To improve the utility of this board for it's inteded purpose further development is need.